DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 I have Meta Quest 3, using Virtual Desktop – a paid, wireless option.

 If you do too, be sure to set the OpenXR Runtime to **VDXR** in the Virtual Desktop Streamer app on your PC.
-And also ensure that Open*X*R is selected in UEVR Easy Injector under "How is your VR headset connected to the PC?".
+And also ensure that Open**X**R is selected in UEVR Easy Injector under "How is your VR headset connected to the PC?"

 _Even if you own Hogwarts Legacy on Steam._